 Grab a traditional Irish breakfast this morning.
 Try Queen of Tarts Cow Lane for a hearty breakfast!

 Use this time to explore anything you missed yesterday.
 Stop by Cornish pasty for to-go if you didn’t try them yesterday – they are very, very good here and make a great traveling lunch!

 Checkout!
-Time to head to Southern Ireland?
+Time to head to Southern Ireland, Scotland or England, eh?

 Temple Bar Whiskey Tasting Room

 Guinness Storehouse Skybar

 Vintage Cocktail Club